 The Mystery of the Easter Island Heads

-The Polynesian dwellers of this island carved 900 statues with a distinct structure consisting of head and torso.
-These mysterious statues of Easter Island are popularly known as Moai which are scattered around the whole of Rapa Nui Island.
+The Polynesian dwellers of this island carved 900 statues with a distinct structure consisting of a head and torso.
+These mysterious statues of Easter Island are popularly known as Moai, scattered around the whole of Rapa Nui Island.

 Interestingly, the visitors are left wondering how the Rapa Nuis’ managed to move the Moais around the island as they weigh 14 tons and are as high as 13 feet!